 To that end, researchers at Sydney University investigated the most effective way of evaluating time management skills that would be suitable for an academic environment and clinical settings.
 They used the Australian Time Organisation and Management Scale (ATOMS) (Covic, Adamson, Lincoln & Kench, 2003).

 The Time Management Evaluation

-Developed by Dr Richard Roberts and colleagues, the ATOMS has been tested with both student and employee populations and is reported to be a valid and reliable measure (Roberts et al., 1999).
-The scale was validated on a sample of 522 subjects.
+The ATOMS scale was validated on a sample of 522 subjects.
 Six factors were identified, all with high internal consistency (from .82-.89).
 The scales are Sense of Purpose, Meeting Deadlines, Mechanics of Time Management, Effective Organisation, Propensity to Plan and Coping with Temporal Flow.
 The first four of these scales were used in the current study.

 There was a particular skills shortage found in the Mechanisms of Time Management area, with this being the weakest area.
 The respondents did however on average have a strong Sense of Purpose.
 These results provide useful information for informing time management training programs for students.

 Time management skills have been shown in previous studies to be critically important in employment settings and now the current study has assessed students’ competence in time management.
 Findings suggest that on some dimensions they are well placed, whereas there is room for improvement on others.
 It also shows that the ATOMS scale is a useful and reliable measure of time management in a broad range of populations, including students.